gruntjs/grunt-contrib-requirejs/README.md

 }
 ```

-The almond option has three required properties:
+The almond option has three required properties and one optional property:

 ###### almond.almondFile
 Type: `String`